 It seems we say this in a lot of our buying guides but for chef's knives I'd really really recommend buying the most expensive one you can afford, from one of the highly reputable brands below.
 My personal favourite is Wüsthof, which comes down to the vagaries of weighting and feel, but none of these knives is going to let anyone down.
-They are all reasonably pricey apart from the Kuhn Rikon mega bargain at #5.
+They are all reasonably pricey apart from the Kuhn Rikon mega bargain.

-There is, in fact, a different approach to buying knives and it is this: buy a good, cheap one, and expect to chuck it out – or at least relegate it to 'spare' status – within a year or so.
+There is, however, a different approach to buying knives and it is this: buy a good, cheap one, and expect to chuck it out – or at least relegate it to 'spare' status – within a year or so.
 That's not a very purist point of view, but it's a perfectly okay way to approach knife buying.

 Most knife brands have more than one range, from entry level to 'oh my gosh'.
 I'd usually recommend sticking to the cheaper ranges of the more expensive brands, but upgrading is always very tempting.

 Taking Wüsthof as an example, its Classic range does everything that most cooks will need.
 However, it is worth stepping up to its pricier Classic Ikon range if you have the money.
 Is it then worth going up to its Ikon or Epicure range?
 I'd say for most people, probably not.
 It is tempting though, isn't it?